VA Loan Benefits

 Necessary Income For the Mortgage Needs to Be Consistent and Dependable

-Some people are under the false idea that they will need a high-ranking career with several years on the job to be approved for the VA mortgage.
+Some people are under the false idea that they will need a high-ranking career with several years on the job to be approved for the mortgage.
 This is not true.

 Refer back to the earlier point about debt-to-income ratios and the residual income guideline.
 The underwriter will look to make sure these rules are met.